MesangaE/super_mario/README.md

 ![mario image](https://github.com/user-attachments/assets/38334159-803b-4b34-a0ef-f30f1bb880ab)

-when you want to play this game again that image you created has everthin in it.
-The only things you must do is to configure, attach the role, terraform workflow again and then you can kubectl -f apply the service and deployment files. with Kubectl get all you will get the loadbalancer
+when you want to play this game again that image you created has everything in it.
+The only things you must do is to configure, attach the role, and terraform workflow again and then you can kubectl -f apply the service and deployment files. with Kubectl get all you will get the service URL in the browser and the game is ready again. this is a cost saver as you don't need to keep EKS clusters up and running.

 <h1>Destroy!!!!!</h1>